 Enterococci are found in soil, food, water, and as normal flora of animals, birds, and humans.
-Enterococcus faecalis and Enterococcus faecium are normal flora of the human gastrointestinal tract and female genitourinary tract.
+Enterococcus faecalis and Enterococcus faecium are normal flora of the human gastrointestinal tract (colon) and female genitourinary tract.

 Transmission frequently occurs when endogenous strains gain access to sterile sites.
-For example; they may enter bloodstream during gastrointestinal (GI) or genitourinary tract procedures and may infect other sites (e.g., endocarditis).
+For example; they may enter the bloodstream during gastrointestinal (GI) or genitourinary tract procedures and may infect other sites (e.g., endocarditis).
 Person-to-person transmission, directly or by contaminated medical equipment, allows nosocomial spread and colonization with multi-drug resistant strains.
 Once colonized, immunocompromised patients are at risk of developing infections.